Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 PS: Another game called "Loop" is played on an elliptical table and is quite different from the traditional game "Loop."

 With clusters, there is a whole world of possible shots available taking advantage of the concepts above and throw and spin-transfer effects.
-Many good examples can be found in Mark Finkelstein's collection of cluster shots.
+Many good examples can be found here: throw shot examples, spin transfer shot examples, NV I.11 - 9-ball/10-ball Advanced Herd and Cushion-Compression Shots, an excerpt from VENT-V, and Mark Finkelstein's collection of cluster shots.

 What are the advantages and disadvantages of stun vs. roll caroms?